 The BMW Configurator "buy online" option

-Once you've 'built' your BMW, you have the option of passing the details directly to your chosen dealer, and beginning the process of actually turning your dream car into a reality.
+Once you've configured your BMW, you have the option of passing the details directly to your chosen dealer and beginning the process of turning your dream car into a reality.

 This part of the process is relatively straightforward – the first step is to nominate a dealer from a map of UK BMW outlets, after which you will be shown the finance options for your chosen specification.
 The default choice is BMW's SELECT PCP scheme, which enables you to vary your monthly payment by choosing how much to put down as a deposit, as well as the length of the finance arrangement.